krishnavamsi1234/git-essential-training-5988161/Example.md

 This is my first day!

-This is an extra ;ine
+This is an extra line

+And another small change